KirankumarAmbati/surya-portfolio/content/posts/2017-19-08---Welcome-to-Workday.md

 Welcome to Workday!

-# Why we need to choose Workday over other ERP's
+# Why we need to choose Workday over other ERPs

 **Trust**: Being customer-centric isn’t just a fix on the wall, Workday built into business core DNA.